vianetz/monolog-magento1/README.md

-magemonolog
+Monolog Extension for Magento 1/OpenMage
 ===========

 Facts
 -----
-Version: 0.2.2
-Developed (and tested) on Magento CE v 1.8.1.0
+Developed and tested on OpenMage 20.5

 Introduction
 ------------

-A Magento extension which provides a custom writer model to transparently use Monolog as logging library.
+A Magento Extension which provides a custom writer model to transparently use Monolog as logging library.

 The following Monolog's Handlers are supported at the moment: